 If you want to recover from afib, you want to reduce the stresses on the heart that contributed to the condition in the first place.
 As long as sleep apnea continues stressing your heart, you are more likely to experience a recurrence of afib.
 For example, with catheter ablation, only 37% of people with untreated sleep apnea were afib-free after one year.
 With treatment, 72% of people were afib-free after a year.

 The impact of sleep apnea is similar for other forms of afib treatment.
 No matter the treatment your doctor recommends, you can cut your risk of afib recurrence by about half if you also treat your sleep apnea.

 What Type of Sleep Apnea Treatment Is Best?

 Just as there are several treatments for afib, there are treatment options for sleep apnea.
 In the end, the best sleep apnea treatment is the one that will be effective for you.
 While many doctors recommend it first, CPAP fails many heart patients.
 If you can’t or won’t use CPAP, you still have untreated sleep apnea.

 For people who don’t want or can’t tolerate CPAP, oral appliance therapy is the best option.

-If you would like to learn more about screening for sleep apnea or finding the best treatment option to help treat atrial fibrillation, please call (402) 493-4175 today for an appointment with an Omaha sleep dentist at the Advanced Dental Sleep Treatment Center.
+If you would like to learn more about testing for sleep apnea or finding the best treatment option to help treat sleep apnea, please call (402) 493-4175 today for an appointment with an Omaha sleep dentist at the Advanced Dental Sleep Treatment Center.